GNOME/glib/docs/reference/glib/programming.md

 and this does not need to be validated by the calling function.
 If a function returns invalid UTF-8 (and is not documented as doing so), that’s a bug.

+This equally applies to functions which take an input length in bytes: the string up to that point must be valid UTF-8, which in particular means it must not end part-way through a character.

 See [func@GLib.utf8_validate] and [func@GLib.utf8_make_valid] for validating
 UTF-8 input.